glennklockwood/myhadoop/README.md

     cd /usr/local/hadoop-1.2.1/conf
     patch < /usr/local/myhadoop/myhadoop-1.2.1.patch

 That's it.

+myHadoop also supports Hadoop 2 via the myhadoop-2.2.0.patch file.
+This patch has been tested to work against Hadoop 2.6, and it may work with newer versions as well.

 See USERGUIDE.md for a more detailed installation guide and a brief introduction to using myHadoop.

 ## About myHadoop

 This framework comes with three principal runtimes:

 * bin/myhadoop-configure.sh - creates a Hadoop configuration set based on the